 Parcells’ rules aren’t the gospel.
 Parcells drafted Chad Henne in Round 2 with the Miami Dolphins, and we know how that turned out.
 But there is something to be said for Book’s experience, leadership ability, and competitive fire, and his legitimate functional athleticism serves as a bonus.
 He might not be a starting quarterback in the NFL, but he has what you want in a quality backup.

 Book’s round projection reflects his skill set.
 He’s a Day 3 guy, but teams with an immediate need for quarterback depth should be more apt to key in on him.
 Teams like the Giants, Jets, Lions, Vikings, and Falcons stand out.
-Additionally, Book could be a good schematic fit for the Chiefs, Ravens, and Seahawks.
+Additionally, the Notre Dame quarterback could be a good schematic fit for the Chiefs, Ravens, and Seahawks.
 As a draft prospect, Book is nowhere near the caliber of Trevor Lawrence.
 But, his style should still afford him a solid NFL career as a safety blanket.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?